Nothing Can Come Between Us

 "Nothing Can Come Between Us" is a song by English band Sade from their third studio album, Stronger Than Pride (1988).
-It was released as the album's third single on 5 November 1988, reaching number 92 on the UK Singles Chart and number three on the US Hot R&B/Hip-Hop Songs chart.
+It was released as the album's third single on 15 August 1988 by Epic, reaching number 92 on the UK Singles Chart and number three on the US Billboard Hot R&B/Hip-Hop Songs chart.

-Reception
+Critical reception

 Pan-European magazine Music & Media described "Nothing Can Come Between Us" as "another brooding, percussion-oriented track in a velvety production.
 Just typical Sade."
-Frank Guan of Vulture stated, "Truer words have never been sung than 'In the middle of the madness, hold on.'
+Ben Thompson from NME felt the band comes in a "rugged and windswept vein" on the song, "a disappointment after the surprisingly energetic 'Paradise'."
+Frank Guan of Vulture stated, "Truer words have never been sung than In the middle of the madness, hold on.
 Stuart Matthewman's best impression of funk guitar adds just the right amount of spice to the duet."